 Figure 2.14 shows an example of a dashboard supporting project management.
-Visualisation supports preview of work progress and indicates at-risk stages.
-The visualisation uses several types of charts that are graphically consistent with each other.
+The visualization supports the preview of work progress and indicates at-risk stages.
+The visualization uses several types of charts that are graphically consistent with each other.

-Dashboards are the easiest to create using programmes such as Power BI, Qlik, Tableau, Google Data Studio, and other Business Intelligence tools.
-Additionally, an alternative option is to use the most popular "spreadsheet", i.e., MS Excel.
+Dashboards are easiest to create using programs such as Power BI, Qlik, Tableau, Google Data Studio and other Business Intelligence tools.
+Additionally, an alternative option is to use the most popular "spreadsheet", i.e. MS Excel.

 2.3.
-Comparison of chart types
+Comparison chart types

-Data visualisation is the ability to get to know the data and extract knowledge from them that supports running a business.
-The appropriate selection of charts, maps, or dashboards created in a comprehensive manner can build a competitive advantage.
-The tools should allow for a look into the details of the analysis, so that the viewer can draw interesting conclusions.
+Data visualization is the ability to get to know data and extract knowledge from it that supports running a business.
+The appropriate selection of charts, maps or comprehensively created dashboards can build a competitive advantage.
+The tools should make it possible to go into the details of the analysis, so that the recipient of the visualization is able to draw interesting conclusions.

-Table 2.1 compares the properties of the chart types that can be used for data analysis.
-On the basis of the table, you can select the appropriate type of chart for your needs.
+Table 2.1 compares the properties of chart types that can be used for data analysis.
+Based on the table, you can select the appropriate type of chart for your needs.

-Chart Type Suitable for trend analysis.
-Correctly shows the measure of time Perfect for comparing category sizes.
-Effective in showing percentage data Good for presenting relationships between variables Accessible to the general public
+Chart Type Suitable for trend analysis Correctly shows the measure of time Perfect for comparing category sizes Effective in showing percentage data Good for presenting relationships between variables Accessible to the general community

 Column No Yes Yes Yes No Yes

 Line Yes Yes No No Yes Yes

 Pie No No Yes Yes No Yes

 Area No No Yes Yes No Yes

 Stock Yes Yes No No Yes Yes

 Surface No No No No Yes Yes

 Radar No No Yes No Yes No

 Scatter plot No No No No Yes Yes

 Histogram No No Yes No No Yes

-Heat map No No Yes Yes No. Yes
+Heat map No No Yes Yes No Yes

-Combo Yes Yes Yes Yes Yes Yes,
+Combo Yes Yes Yes Yes Yes Yes

 Table 2.1.
-A table comparing chart types according to their properties.
+A table comparing chart types according to their properties

-1. What are some of the challenges that can arise when creating dashboards?

-2. Does the choice of chart type affect data interpretation and decision making?
+- 1. What are some of the challenges that can arise when creating dashboards? - 2.
+Does the choice of chart type affect data interpretation and decision-making?
 Explain your answer.